Actual Causality and Responsibility Attribution in Decentralized Partially Observable Markov Decision Processes: Introduction

 In this subsection we provide a brief overview of the most relevant prior work, categorized in three different research topics: {\em actual causality}, {\em responsibility and blame attribution}, and {\em other works}.

-{\bf Actual Causality.} Arguably the closest to this paper is a recent line of work on actual causality in AI due to Halpern and Pearl \cite{halpern2001causes,halpern2005causes,halpern2015modification}, who introduced different versions of the HP definition of actual causality that generalize but-for causality.
-Works that are closely related to the HP definition are extensively surveyed in \cite{halpern2015modification,halpern2016actual}, and they include: \citet{pearl1998definition}, who introduced the notion of {\em causal beam} that inspired the HP definition; \citet{hitchcock2001intransitivity} who identified a variable as an actual cause by searching for a causal path in which the variable passes the but-for test; \citet{hall2007structural}, who considered the {\em H-account} definition, which is more stringent than the HP definitions in that it identifies a subset of actual causes identified by the HP definitions; and \citet{halpern2015graded} who extend the HP definitions by incorporating normality considerations.
+{\bf Actual Causality.} Arguably the closest to this paper is a recent line of work on actual causality in AI due to Halpern and Pearl \cite{halpern2001causes,halpern2005causes,halpern2015modification}, who introduced different versions of the HP definition of actual causality.
+Works that are closely related to the HP definitions are extensively surveyed in \cite{halpern2015modification,halpern2016actual}, and they include: \citet{pearl1998definition}, who introduced the notion of {\em causal beam} that inspired the HP definitions; \citet{hitchcock2001intransitivity}, who identifies a variable as an actual cause by searching for a causal path in which the variable passes the but-for test; \citet{hall2007structural}, who considers the {\em H-account} definition, which identifies a subset of actual causes identified by the HP definitions; and \citet{halpern2015graded} who extend the HP definitions by incorporating normality considerations.
 As we already mentioned, we extend this line of work by studying actual causality in Dec-POMDPs, which enables us to more explicitly model causal dependencies between agents' actions.
 This paper is also closely related to a more recent work by \citet{baier2021game}, who model multi-agent interaction via extensive form games, accounting for the conditions under which an agent decides on its actions through information states.
 However, \citet{baier2021game} study orthogonal aspects, primarily focusing on responsibility attribution.
-In contrast, we contribute to the literature on actual causality by proposing a new definition that tackles some of the challenges related to multi-agent sequential decision making, identified in this paper.
+In contrast, we contribute to the literature on actual causality by proposing a new definition that tackles challenges related to multi-agent sequential decision making, identified in this paper.